benjann/kmatch/README.md

     . ssc install kmatch, replace

 in Stata.
 Stata version 11 or newer is required.
-Furthermore, the the `moremata` and `kdens` packages are required.
-To install these packages from the SSC Archive, type
+Furthermore, the `moremata` package is required.
+To install `moremata` from the SSC Archive, type

     . ssc install moremata, replace
-    . ssc install kdens, replace

 ---

 Installation from GitHub:

     . net install kmatch, replace from(https://raw.githubusercontent.com/benjann/kmatch/master/)
+    . net install moremata, replace from(https://raw.githubusercontent.com/benjann/moremata/master/)

 ---

 Main changes:

+    12aug2020
+    - kmatch now uses mm_density() for density estimation and no longer requires -kdens- to be installed

     05may2020
     - kmatch could fail if weights were specified and the variable containing the